Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 Cons:

-- The sale price will usually be lower (up to 20–40% below market value)
+- The sale price will usually be lower (from our experience, fire-damaged properties often sell for 20–40% below market value when sold as-is, depending on the extent of damage)

 - Most mortgage lenders won’t lend on fire-damaged homes